jonychoi/ETRI_Segmentation/README.md

 or you can just

-- Execute bash file with configurations.
+- Execute bash file with configurations

 E.g) if you want to execute main.py with the pseudolabel-threshold of 0.8,
 ```